pimatic/pimatic-homeduino/README.md

 ###Adding package dependencies
 * You can add other package dependencies by running `npm install something --save`.
 With the `--save` option npm will auto add the installed dependency in your `package.json`
-* You can allways install all dependencies in the package.json with `npm install`
+* You can always install all dependencies in the package.json with `npm install`

 ###Commit your changes to git
-* Add all edited files like `git add package.json` then commit you changes with `git commit`.
+* Add all edited files with `git add file`.
+For example: `git add package.json` then commit you changes with `git commit`.
 * After that you can push you commited work to github: `git push`

 ###Running pimatic with your plugin